SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/*-lexicology/lexics/lexemics/of-lexical-class/*-nouns.md

 ## uniqueness

-related to ⟮＿the semantic feature＿ unique⟯, ⟮＿nouns＿⟯ may be ⟮proper nouns⟯ or ⟮c_;common nouns⟯.
+related to ⟮＿the semic feature＿ unique⟯, ⟮＿nouns＿⟯ may be ⟮proper nouns⟯ or ⟮c_;common nouns⟯.
 »⟮A proper nouns⟯« is ⟮＿a noun＿⟯ with [+unique].
 »⟮A common noun⟯« is ⟮＿a noun＿⟯ with [-unique].